pafolder/voronoi/README.md

 Simply-Connected Domains Discovery Application
 =============================================

-### finds domains in Voronoi Diagram and checks if they are Simply-Connected
+### Domains are searched on the Voronoi Diagram and checked if they are Simply-Connected
 A brief description of the implementation of the algorithm is as follows:

 - Voronoi Diagram is represented by `VoronoiDiagram` class and is based on a list of Cells.